 Harvey has continually impressed as a part-time driver, landing on the podium at the Indianapolis Motor Speedway road course and even making Colton Herta, Will Power and Scott Dixon the only drivers to qualify ahead of him at the Grand Prix of Portland.
 Rahal and Sato were 15th and 17th.

-SiriusXM CEO Jim Meyer has been a co-owner of Michael Shank’s team since April 2018 and could bring the funding component needed to make a third RLL car a reality, but the team will have to beat Chip Ganassi Racing to the punch.
+SiriusXM CEO Jim Meyer has been a co-owner of Michael Shank’s team since April 2018 and could help bring the funding component needed to make a third RLL car a reality, but the team will have to beat Chip Ganassi Racing to the punch.

 Add soon-to-be-crowned Indy Lights champion Oliver Askew into the conversation and it becomes clearer that Rahal, Letterman and Lanigan are not lacking talented options.